-10.6 Reconstruction algorithms
+15 Reconstruction algorithms

-All reconstruction algorithms which should be used by the LN DRS must be implemented as a subclass of "ldrsDECONVOLVE" or an already implemented algorithm.
-The code snippet in source 21 shows the part of the configuration file which covers all aspects of the reconstruction step.
+All reconstruction algorithms that should be used by the LN DRS must be implemented as a subclass of "ldrsDECONVOLVE" or an already implemented algorithm.
+The code excerpt in source 21 shows the part of the configuration file covering all aspects of the reconstruction step.